 To connect your temperature compensation probe you simply just plug the connector into the socket marked TEMP on the PCB and slip the other end between two batteries or tape it to the side of one.
 WARNING!
-This controller was designed primarily for Flooded Lead Acid batteries, if using this controller with Sealed, Gel Cell or other batteries, DO NOT use the temperature compensation option!
+This controller was designed primarily for Flooded Lead Acid batteries, if using this controller with Sealed, Gel Cell or other like batteries, DO NOT use the temperature compensation option unless you have one that has been specially programmed for SLA/GEL cell batteries !
 At colder temperatures the battery voltage can rise high enough to damage and/or destroy the batteries!
 Additionally most inverters have a 15V design limit.
 If you charge your batteries at higher voltages and/or your batteries get cold enough, then the temperature compensation can raise the battery voltage above this limit!